uym2/TreeShrink/README.md

 Type ```python treeshrink.py -h``` to test that TreeShrink can run on your machine.

 ### Installation:
-All dependencies were built and included with the software deployment.
+All dependencies were built and included with the software.
 If you have Python and R installed and in your PATH, no further installation is required.

 To run TreeShrink in a different location, simply add the TreeShrink directory to your PATH.